LuRsT/worldcup/README.md

 I know that there are a lot of other `worldcup` apps out there, just wanted to do one in bash.

-This also serves as a way to use `jq`

 ## Requires

 * jq (1.4)